omtmn/omtmn/README.md

 ### Hi, I'm Alex!

 - 👨🏾‍💻  I'm a Software Developer
-- 📖  Currently looking for projects to contribute to
+- 📖  Currently developing my skills
-- 🎮  My favorite video game currently is Forza Horizon 5
+- 🎮  In my freetime I like to play my collection of PC games

 ### Connect with me: